Aurora Hinoki Falsecypress

 A compact dwarf variety featuring twisted sprays of yellow-green foliage that add appreciable color and texture to the shrub border or garden; very robust and hardy

-Aurora Hinoki Falsecypress has attractive chartreuse foliage which emerges yellow in spring.
-The twisted scale-like leaves are highly ornamental and remain chartreuse throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
-The shaggy indian red bark adds an interesting dimension to the landscape.
+Aurora Hinoki Falsecypress is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has attractive chartreuse evergreen foliage which emerges yellow in spring.
+The twisted scale-like sprays of foliage are highly ornamental and remain chartreuse throughout the winter.
+The shaggy antique red bark adds an interesting dimension to the landscape.

 Aurora Hinoki Falsecypress is a multi-stemmed evergreen shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.